CodingGagan/markdown_test/install-and-configure/install/provider-installations/gke-autopilot-install.md

       tag: v2.41.0-gmp.4-gke.1
     global:
       external_labels:
-        cluster_id: <GKE Autopilot Cluster Name>  # cluster_id should be unique for all clusters and the same value as .kubecostProductConfigs.clusterName
+        cluster_id: <GKE Autopilot Cluster Name>  # cluster_id should be unique for all clusters and the same value as .nOpsProductConfigs.clusterName
   podSecurityPolicy:
     enabled: false
   configmapReload: